-Star Assessments are online tests for Reading and Maths currently used by over 5,500 schools across the UK and Ireland.
-Star Assessments provide you with reliable data showing progress made by each student and if they are on track to meet expected standards in the learning pathway.
-Star Assessments also provide a personalised learning plan for each student, helping to inform next teaching steps.
+Computer-adaptive Star Assessments for Reading and Maths are used by over 5,500 schools across the UK and Ireland.
+Star Assessments provides you with reliable data showing progress made by each student and if they are on track to meet expected standards in the learning pathway.
+Star Assessments also provides a personalised learning plan for each student, helping to inform next teaching steps.

 Benefits of using Star Assessments

 Predict your SATs results with accuracy

 Following the changes made to SATs in 2016, it has become hard to know what to expect when it comes to national testing.
 At Renaissance, we have carried out an extensive research study that compares pupils’ Star scores with their SATs results, ensuring 89% accuracy in Maths, 79% in reading, and 82% in SPaG.

 The research was carried out with results from over 12,000 children in over 500 schools.